MultiSafepay/docs/content/integration/checkouts/payment-link/cancelling-cloning-payment-links.md

 3. Next to the relevant payment link, click the red cross icon.
 The status changes to **Cancelled**.

-Or see API reference – [Cancel an order](/api/#cancel-an-order).
+Or see API reference – [Cancel an order](https://api-docs.multisafepay.com/reference/updateorder).

 ## Support

-For support, email the Integration Team at <integration@multisafepay.com>
+For support, email <integration@multisafepay.com>